mwilliamson/node-graphjoiner/README.md

   Each field should either be an immediate field created by `field()`, or a relationship to another type.

-* `fetchImmediates(selections, select)`: a function to fetch the immediates for this type.
+* `fetchImmediates(selections, select)`:
+  a function to fetch the immediates for a node in the request.
   `selections` is a list of objects with the properties:
     * `key`: the key of the selection.
       This is the alias specified in the GraphQL request,